01 of 11

 Watch for Whales

 Those heading to Madagascar between July and September should make their way to the northeast island of Île Sainte-Marie to witness the annual humpback whale migration.
-Also known as Nosy Boraha, this idyllic island plays host to hundreds of leviathans, all of whom have travelled thousands of miles from the nutrient-rich waters of the Southern Ocean.
+Also known as Nosy Boraha, this idyllic island plays host to hundreds of leviathans, all of whom have traveled thousands of miles from the nutrient-rich waters of the Southern Ocean.
 Their sojourn to the warm waters of the Indian Ocean is something of a summer vacation - a time to come together, mate and give birth before returning to Antarctica.
 Humpback whales are the most acrobatic of all whale species, and if you join an Île Sainte-Marie whale-watching tour you’re likely to see them breaching, spy-hopping and slapping their giant pectorals on the sea’s surface.